 5.1 Access and parking

-5.2 Accommodation in Sixt-Fer-à-Cheval and surroundings
+5.2 Accommodations in Sixt-Fer-à-Cheval and surroundings

 It is easy to find lodging near the site, in the valley.
 Nearby you can find: